josephruocco/josephruocco.github.io/_posts/2021-03-04-power_bible.md

 > the mainstream media has over my decision-making faculties and I
 > strengthen my own.
 The most terrifying and awesome part of
 > auto-suggestion is the degree to which it will control your actions.
-> Listening to Jocko for a couple of hours a day for several months,
+> <mark>Listening to Jocko for a couple of hours a day for several months,
-> it’s now impossible for me to hit the snooze button.
-I feel the
+> it’s now impossible for me to hit the snooze button.</mark> I feel the
 > compulsion to strive to become the strongest version of myself, to
 > go to the gym multiple times a day, to reach out to the people I
 > love, to assert control over the mind.